-Not all pupils with a medical condition will require an IHP.
-It will be agreed with a healthcare professional and the parents/carers when an IHP would be inappropriate or disproportionate.
+Not all pupils with a medical condition will require an IMP.
+It will be agreed with the Inclusion Leader, healthcare professional and the parents/carers when an IMP would be inappropriate or disproportionate.
 This will be based on evidence.
 If there is not a consensus, the head teacher will make the final decision.